MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/remote-desktop/session-hosts.md

 Notification icons on the desktop can have fairly expensive refreshing mechanisms.
 You should disable any notifications by removing the component that registers them from the startup list or by changing the configuration on apps and system components to disable them.
 You can use **Customize Notifications Icons** to examine the list of notifications that are available on the server.

-### RemoteFX data compression
+### Remote Desktop Protocol data compression

-Microsoft RemoteFX compression can be configured by using Group Policy under **Computer Configuration &gt; Administrative Templates &gt; Windows Components &gt; Remote Desktop Services &gt; Remote Desktop Session Host &gt; Remote Session Environment &gt; Configure compression for RemoteFX data**.
+Remote Desktop Protocol compression can be configured by using Group Policy under **Computer Configuration &gt; Administrative Templates &gt; Windows Components &gt; Remote Desktop Services &gt; Remote Desktop Session Host &gt; Remote Session Environment &gt; Configure compression for RemoteFX data**.
 Three values are possible:

 -   **Optimized to use less memory** Consumes the least amount of memory per session but has the lowest compression ratio and therefore the highest bandwidth consumption.